AMVARA-CONSULTING/dashboard_bap/README.md

 Despite the fact that almost all of the tables have the same structure, there are some subtle differences amongst them.

 # 6. Support<a name="Support"></a>
-For further questions or issues, please contact us at our email <tec_dev@amvara.de>
+For further questions or issues, please contact us at our email <tec_dev@amvara.de> or via Discord https://discord.gg/MfuVQrqP